 - Responsible for research and research training; industry liaison; and commercialisation.

-- Responsible for matters relating to finance and resources, including facilities management and human resources.
+- Responsible for matters relating to finance and resources, including facilities management and campus development.

 The Academic Board recommends to the Senate the making, amending, and repealing of regulations relating to courses, scholarships, prizes and other awards and to all other academic-related matters; and approves rules specifying the course requirements, structures, and policies applying to courses for degrees, diplomas, and certificates.
 The Board also advises the Senate on all proposals for the creation or disestablishment of faculties and schools.